FlagOpen/FlagEmbedding/README.md

 LM-Cocktail can achieve
 a strong empirical performance in the whole scope of general tasks while preserving a superior capacity in its targeted domain.
 It also can be used to generate a model for new tasks without fine-tuning.
+You can use it to merge the LLMs (e.g., Llama) or embedding models.
 More details please refer to our paper: [LM-Cocktail](https://arxiv.org/abs/2311.13534) and [code](https://github.com/FlagOpen/FlagEmbedding/tree/master/LM_Cocktail).